univention/guardian/docs/devel/concept_proposal_ai-optimized.md

 - Optional `contexts` array
 - Optional namespace filter (for question 2)

-There are **two endpoint variants with different auth profiles**:
+There are **two endpoint variants** that differ in how actor/target data is supplied -- not in their authentication requirements:

 - **Standard endpoints** take the full actor and target objects in the request body.
 Guardian does no LDAP/UDM lookup; it evaluates policies purely on the data supplied.
-These endpoints **can be unauthenticated** (and often are, when Guardian runs as a per-service sidecar -- see Deployment Topology below).
 - **Lookup endpoints** take actor/targets as references only (DN, `uid`, `entryUUID`) and Guardian resolves them via UDM.
-These **must be authenticated**.
-Without authentication an attacker could probe for valid usernames and discover privileged accounts by observing authz responses, so this variant is always behind authn.
+They return only the reference fields supplied in the request (not the full resolved object), to avoid leaking data the caller didn't already possess.

-  Lookup endpoints also return only the reference fields supplied in the request (not the full resolved object), to avoid leaking data the caller didn't already possess.
+**Both variants require authentication**: every request must carry a valid OIDC token.
+Without authentication an attacker could probe for valid usernames and discover privileged accounts by observing authz responses, so neither endpoint is ever exposed unauthenticated.

 ## Policy Lifecycle